-1. Direct the Chief Executive Officer (CEO), in consultation with the Sheriff, County Counsel, and the Sheriff Civilian Oversight Commission (COC), to engage a consultant (Consultant) with relevant content expertise to: a.
+Direct the Chief Executive Officer (CEO), in consultation with the Sheriff, County Counsel, Office of Inspector General (OIG), and the Sheriff's Civilian Oversight Commission (COC), to engage a consultant (Consultant) with relevant content expertise to: MOTION BY SUPERVISORS MARK RIDLEY-THOMAS AND HILDA L. SOLIS August 7, 2018 PAGE 4 a.
 Review and assess previous Los Angeles County (County) reports and analyses conducted on body-worn cameras, including those of the COC; and b.
-Submit a written report to the CEO within 180 days that is informed by community and stakeholder input and includes recommendations on proposed policies, procedures, deployment plan, staffing levels, and the operational impacts of body-worn cameras on the Sheriff's Department and the public it serves.
+Submit a written report to the CEO within 120 days that is informed by community and stakeholder input, lessons learned, and best practices nationally and includes recommendations on proposed policies, procedures, deployment plan, staffing levels, and the operational impacts of body-worn cameras on the Sheriff's Department and the public it serves.

-2. Direct the CEO and request the Sheriff to provide an updated and detailed cost analysis for the implementation and use of body-worn cameras in writing within 30 days upon receipt of the Consultant's report.
+2. Direct the CEO and request the Sheriff, in consultation with the Consultant, the OIG, and the COC, to provide an updated and detailed cost analysis for the implementation and use of body-worn cameras in writing within 30 days upon receipt of the Consultant's report.
+This cost analysis should be validated by the Consultant and provide the County with options and cost comparisons with other relevant jurisdictions.